CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 ## Does Counterwallet support two-factor authentication?

-Currently, no. But you can create multi-signature addresses.
+Currently, no. But you can create multi-signature addresses to better protect your assets.

 ## What else do I need to know?

 - All encryption is handled client-side.
 Neither your passphrase nor any of your private information ever leaves your browser.
-This also means that there is no password recovery, so make sure you do not lose your passphrase
+This also means that there is no password recovery, so make sure you do not lose your passphrase.

 - Because Counterwallet does not store your credentials, it has no access to your information.
+However it is important to use a reputable Counterwallet provider.

 - Because of the US government regulations, betting functionality is limited to non-US-based client IP addresses by default.
 This is not a limitation of the protocol itself.
 Please ensure that the use-case you are aiming for is legal within your jurisdiction, and seek professional legal advice when starting a project.

+## Can I run my own Counterwallet server?

+Yes, although that requires a full bitcoin node and some technical knowledge.
+Please refer to (this page)[http://counterparty.io/docs/federated_node/] for details on how to setup a Counterparty Federated Node.
+If you are starting from scratch, it may take several days to download and index the bitcoin blockchain.

 ## I want to translate Counterwallet to my language